Recreation ecology: Applications and Management

 Recreation Ecology Research publications have been disproportionately focused on North American field sites, and global publications are dominated by Anglophone authors, resulting in these publications being limited to English Scientific journals.
 Second and third to North America, Europe and Australia have received attention and have had studies conducted on recreation ecology.

 Ecotourism

 Recent growth of ecotourism has prompted a new batch of recreation ecology studies focusing on developing countries where ecotourism is aggressively promoted.
 There is an increasing concern that ecotourism is not inherently sustainable and, if unchecked, would generate substantial impacts to ecotourism destinations which are often fragile ecosystems.

 Recreation ecology and ecotourism are connected through the Tourism carrying capacity and Biophysical carrying capacity.
-Understanding the dynamics of nature and resiliency of an ecosystem can allow for the estimate maximum number of visitors can come to a natural space before starting to see negative impacts.
+Understanding the dynamics of nature and the resiliency of an ecosystem can allow for the estimated maximum number of visitors can come to a natural space before starting to see negative impacts.